ELHADI-DOUDOU/Conversational-AI-Assistant-for-WellCare-Clinic-Clinic/README.md

 ⚠️ Disclaimer

-This project is a prototype for educational purposes.
+This project is a prototype for educational purposes only.
-It should not be used as a replacement for professional medical advice.
+It must not be used as a replacement for professional medical advice.
-Always consult qualified healthcare professionals for medical concerns."# Conversational-AI-Assistant-for-WellCare-Clinic-Clinic"
+Always consult qualified healthcare professionals for any medical concerns.
-"# Conversational-AI-Assistant-for-WellCare-Clinic-Clinic"
-"# Conversational-AI-Assistant-for-WellCare-Clinic-Clinic"
 "# Conversational-AI-Assistant-for-WellCare-Clinic-Clinic"
 "# Conversational-AI-Assistant-for-WellCare-Clinic-Clinic"